rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ## 0.6 March 2013

 This was a very busy development cycle focused on completing as many of the planned language-level changes as possible in the release time-window.
 While we cannot promise that this is the last time there will be incompatible changes, the great majority of anticipated language-level changes are complete in this version.
-We expect subsequent releases before a beta and final 1.0 to be much more focused on non-language-level work (performance, libraries, packaging and building, runtime system) with only modest language-level changes as we discover bugs and areas requiring residual polish.
+We expect subsequent releases before a beta and final 1.0 to be more focused on non-language-level work (performance, libraries, packaging and building, runtime system) with only modest language-level changes as we discover bugs and areas requiring residual polish (primarily in the trait system, macro system, and borrow check).

 ### Minor syntax changes